 The first time I held a piece of cold smooth porcelain clay in my hands I felt an affinity with this wonderful translucent material that I couldn't explain, and I still feel the same today.
 I love working with porcelain and because I hand-build and my pieces are free-form, I never quite know what will appear which is incredibly exciting.
 The making process is long and fairly drawn out and at any time things can change - sometimes at the dry stage when I am finishing a piece prior to its first firing, part of it may give way and a new shape will emerge and I will think, 'Ah, there you are, that's who you are meant to be'.

 Each piece is unique and I have watched people nestle a piece into their palm and instantly know it's the one for them.
 The contrast of the smooth luxurious lustre interior and the organic non-glazed exterior, leaving the porcelain to speak for itself, gives it a very tactile quality.

-Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and individual expression.
-I know that a life full of creativity and inspiration inevitably influences the things that we make and do and I feel privileged; I love being a potter.
+Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and anything individual and hand-made.
+Creativity and inspiration are very important to me and I love being a potter.